All the underlined words in the text below are links to websites giving more information. Click to open them in a new window.

 Portishead has a nice marina - try parking near Waitrose and walking alongside the marina, past the lock gate and out to the seawall.
 You can eat at The Royal Hotel or Bottelino's or try Hall & Woodhouse, a pub with great views and an awarding-winning design of glass and shipping containers!

 We are just 15 miles south of the city of Bristol with endless attractions such as the Cathedral, the Zoo, the SS Great Britain, The Matthew, Clifton Suspension Bridge, the Museum & M-Shed, the excellent @Bristol complex and Cabot Circus Shopping Centre.
-You can also visit the fantastic Bristol Balloon Fiesta which takes place at Ashton Court Estate every August.
+You can also visit annual events such as the fantastic, internationally renowned Bristol Balloon Fiesta which takes place at Ashton Court Estate every August and the Harbourside Festival with live music, food, family entertainment and lots going on on the water (funnily enough on the harbourside!).
 There are great entertainment venues too: Bristol's Colston Hall and Hippodrome attract world-class performers/stageshows and the O2 Academy is a smaller more intimate venue which also has really good bands performing there.

 At Junction 17 of the M5 there is the very popular shopping mall at Cribbs Causeway.